ibm-cloud-docs/cephaas/sds_manage_storage_limits.md

 # Managing volume count and capacity limits
 {: #manage-storage-limit}

-CephaaS offers block-level data storage volumes that can be attached to an instance as either a boot volume or as a data volume.
+{{site.data.keyword.cephaas_full}} offers block-level data storage volumes that can be attached to an instance as either a boot volume or as a data volume.
 Answer the following questions when you're ordering Block Storage volumes or requesting an increase in your volume or capacity limits.
 {: shortdesc}

 ## Overview
 {: #manage-storage-limit-overview}

-With CephaaS, you can create up to 750 data Block Storage volumes per account in a deployment.
+With {{site.data.keyword.cephaas_short}}, you can create up to 750 data Block Storage volumes per account in a deployment.
 You can request an increase of this quota by contacting [IBM Support](/unifiedsupport/cases/add){: external} and submitting a support case.

 Capacity for secondary volumes ranges from 1 - 16,000 GB.
 You can also expand volume capacity within its IOPS tier profile or custom band.